mrowrpurr/Specs.cpp/README.md

 If you are using lambda functions and you want to forgo the `spec_file` define, you can do so by using the `DescribeFn` function (_alias: `TestGroup`_)

-> Instead of taking a string descripteion, DescribeFn takes a token
+> Instead of taking a string description, DescribeFn takes a token
 > which is used to generate a unique name for the group.
 >
 > Note: if you use any top-level macros such as Test, Setup, Teardown, etc